 Jesus ascended into heaven 40 days after he was resurrected.
 During those 40 days he appeared intermittingly to his followers, continued to teach them, and gave them instructions to preach the Gospel to people throughout the nations of the world.
 At the end of those 40 days, Jesus and his disciples were walking near Bethany when Jesus stopped, blessed them, and was taken up into heaven.

-Ray Konig is the author of Jesus the Prophet, Jesus the Miracle Worker, and 100 Fulfilled Bible Prophecies.
+Ray Konig is the author of Jesus the Messiah, Jesus the Prophet, Jesus the Miracle Worker, and 100 Fulfilled Bible Prophecies.

-See also a map of many of the sites where Jesus performed miracles: Map of Jesus' Miracles
+See also a map of the sites where Jesus performed miracles: Map of Jesus' Miracles

 Next: The uniqueness of Jesus as a religious figure